joncamp/quicklink2dotnet/QuickLink2DotNet/QuickLink2DotNet/README.txt

 	12. Run your program.

 NOTES:
-	1. I could not make the API call "QLAPI_GetVersion()" work.
-I finally decided it was not important enough to make myself insane over.
-If anyone else happens to know how to get it working, please let me know.

-	2. There is a known problem with QuickLink2 software.
+	There is a known problem with QuickLink2 software.
 Sometimes when the QuickLink2 API is initially started, the eye tracker continuously loses and then relocates the user's eyes every few seconds.
 When this happens, just restart your program until it works properly.
 Note that the problem